AndreiCod/BDHB-lab/labs/07_network_viz/submissions/AndreiCod_notes.md

 5. **Quality Control**: Visualization can reveal potential issues like disconnected components or unexpected connections that might not be obvious from summary statistics alone.

 In summary, visualization transforms abstract numeric relationships into a spatial representation that leverages human pattern recognition abilities, making complex co-expression networks interpretable and actionable.

+## AI usage
+Github Copilot was used in agent mode to do this assignment.
+All code was reviewed and edited by the student to ensure correctness and understanding.